 Of course, Spotify is not the only one in the tech and app world to adopt green.
-Other famous brands in the industry, like WhatsApp, Android, Hulu, Acer, Wechat, Nvidia, and more, are also using green for their logos.
+Other famous brands in the industry, like WhatsApp, Android, Hulu, Acer, Wechat, Nvidia, and more are also using green logos.
 The reason behind this is the need to earn the trust of their users and ensure that they are secure and fast.

 This is where green is widely used along with many of its shades.
-Sprite, Starbucks, Subway, TicTac, Heineken, and more all use a lot of green in their logos.
+Sprite, Starbucks, Subway, TicTac, Heineken, and more all have green logos.
 With this, they try to tell their consumers that their brand is natural, friendly, and balanced.

-You have probably seen many pharmacies on your way home, now can you remember what color most of them have in their branding?
+You have probably seen many pharmacies on your way home, now can you remember what color most of them use for their signs?
 We believe most answers to be green.
-Pharmacies, organic beauty brands such as the Nature Republic and Flora & Fauna, are also green, hinting at being pure vegan products, and inspiring calmness, and serenity.
+Pharmacies or organic beauty brands such as the Nature Republic and Flora & Fauna, are also green, hinting at offering pure vegan products, and inspiring calmness, and serenity.

 As mentioned above, green is considered to be a cool color, so when choosing a suitable combination color for it, it’s better to go with warm colors like white, yellow, and silver.
-They go well with green, making any logo better, and more appealing.
+They go well with green, making any logo design more appealing.

 When it comes to color combinations white is the most used color, and green is not an exception.
 Together, green and white are clean, harmonious, and fresh.
 Starbucks and TicTac logos are great examples of this combo.

-These color combinations, however, will mostly become “weak”, if you want your brand to express boldness and power.
+These color combinations, however, can be too mellow if you want your brand to express boldness and power.
 This is why in the fashion and vehicle world, instead of these color schemes, green is mostly used with red, black, or purple.

-A good green and black (also a little red) logo example can be Lacoste, which is a quite famous brand in the fashion industry.
-This color combination means elegance, mystery and responsibility.
+A good green and black (also a little red) logo example can be Lacoste’s icon, which is a quite famous design in the fashion industry.
+This color combination means elegance, mystery, and responsibility.

-Green and purple together make a perfect combination for certain brands, inspiring creativity, energy, and royalty.
-A great, quirky (in the best way possible) example of this combo is Scentsy, which is a creative brand of candles, beauty products, and fragrances.
+Green and purple make a perfect combination for certain brands, inspiring creativity, energy, and royalty.
+A great quirky (in the best way possible) example of this combo is Scentsy, which is a creative brand of candles, beauty products, and fragrances.

 Green can help your brand look natural, fresh, simple, and friendly.
-If your brand is involved in healthcare, technology, or the food industry, then green might definitely be your “go-to” branding color.
-After all, there are many shades of green that you can experiment with, and make the right choice.
+If your brand is involved in the healthcare, technology, or food industries, then green might definitely be your go-to branding color.
+After all, there are many shades of green that you can experiment with to make the right choice.

 Already excited to create your green logo?
-We’ve got you covered.
-There are two ways on Renderforest to create your perfect logo within minutes.
+Renderforest Logo Maker has got you covered.
+There are two ways to create your perfect logo design within minutes.

-You can add your logo name, tagline text to the preset, as well as edit the size, color, style, and opacity of every part of the logo.
+You can add your company name and tagline to the preset, as well as edit the size, color, style, and opacity of every part of the logo design.

 The other option for you to create a green logo is to enter the name of your brand on the front page of the “Make Logo” section and press the “Get my logo” button.

-This will lead you to the “Description” field, where you’ll be asked to type the industry of your business, and the color you imagine the logo to be, and then click “Next”.
+This will lead you to the “Description” field, where our logo maker will ask you to type the industry of your business and the color you imagine the logo to be.

-You’ll be able to choose a style you prefer and after that view a wide range of logos according to your taste.
+You’ll be able to choose a style you prefer and after that view a wide range of logo designs according to your taste.

 Here you can also change the size, the font, the style, and the color of your text and logo, before downloading the final version in your preferred logo file format.

 Still can’t find enough inspiration to start?
-You can always look through some logo design tips to make up your mind, and improve your technique.
+You can always look through some logo design tips to make up your mind.

 Green is the easiest color for the human eye to catch, which makes it a perfect branding color for some companies.
 It symbolizes trust, nature, growth, and harmony, as well as stability and wealth.

-Green logos are mostly found in healthcare, technology, and food industries, and are widely used by famous brands in these markets.
-Renderforest offers two ways of creating your green logo, both of which will help your imagination grow.
+Green logos are mostly found in the healthcare, technology, and food industries, and are widely used by famous brands in these markets.
+Renderforest offers two ways of creating your green logo, both of which are quick and easy.

 If your brand is a part of one of these industries, then green might just be your color.